This post may contain affiliate links. Please read our disclosure policy.

 • Shape the mixture into a rectangular loaf on a sheet pan covered with parchment paper.

-• In a bowl, combine all of the "for the sauce" ingredients, stir to combine.
+• In a bowl, combine all of the sauce ingredients until well combined.

 • Spread the sauce over the top of the meatloaf.

-• Bake for 1 hour at 350°F, or until a meat thermometer inserted into the center of the meatloaf reads 155°F. Remove from oven and let sit for 10 minutes before slicing.
+• Bake for 1 hour, or until a meat thermometer inserted into the center of the meatloaf reads 155°F. Remove from oven and let sit for 10 minutes before slicing.

 • Make thick slices to serve.